Earthquakes , the earthquakes seismós .

 EFFECTS OF EARTHQUAKES

-The other scale, introduced at the beginning of the 20th century by the Italian seismologist Giuseppe Mercalli, It measures the intensity of a quake with gradations between I and XII.
-Since the seismic surface effects diminish with distance from the focus, the Mercalli measure depends on the position of the seismograph.
-An intensity I is defined as an event seen by few, Whereas intensity XII is assigned to the catastrophic events that cause total destruction.
-Tremors with intensities between II and III are almost equivalent to the magnitude between 3 y 4 en la escala de Richter, mientras que los niveles XI y XII en la escala de Mercalli se pueden asociar a las magnitudes 8 y 9 en la escala de Richter.
+The other scale, introduced at the beginning of the twentieth century by the Italian seismologist Giuseppe Mercalli, measures the intensity of an earthquake with gradations between I and XII.
+Since seismic surface effects decrease with distance from the focus, Mercalli measurement depends on the position of the seismograph.
+A current I is defined as a sensed event by few, while intensity XII to the catastrophic events that cause total destruction is assigned.
+The tremor intensities between II and III are almost equivalent to the magnitude between 3 and 4 on the Richter scale, while XI and XII levels in the Mercalli scale can be associated with the magnitudes 8 and 9 on the Richter scale.

-earthquake of magnitude 7,2 on the scale of Richter occurred the 17 de enero de 1995 in the area of Hanshin-Awaji in Japan, It had a destructive effect on the January must where a few 100.000 buildings were destroyed and more than perished 6.000 people.
-The North-East of Turkey was shaken in 1999 by an earthquake, of magnitude 7,4 in the scale of Richtermientras levels 11th and 12th on the Mercalli scale can be associatede enero deantities, that caused the death of tens of thousands of people.
-The 26 de enero de 2001 an earthquake (of 7,9 on the scale of Richter) It struck the Gujart State in the India.
+magnitude earthquake 7,2 on the Richter scale occurred on 17 January 1995 in the area of Hanshin-Awaji Earthquake in Japan, had a destructive effect on Kbe city where some 100.000 buildings were destroyed and perished over 6.000 people.
+Northeastern Turkey was shaken 1999 by an earthquake, magnitude 7,4 on the Richter scale, that killed tens of thousands of people.
+The 26 January 2001 an earthquake (of 7,9 degrees on the Richter scale) ravaged state Gujart in India.

 Earthquake San Francisco 1906